 Ann Rivers is state senator for the 18th Legislative District, which spans much of Clark County and includes Ridgefield, La Center, Battle Ground, Yacolt, Camas and Washougal, as well as part of Vancouver.

 She became the district’s senator in 2012 after serving in the House of Representatives since 2010.
 Ann serves on the Senate’s Health and Long-Term Care committee, Ways and Means committee (as a member and as assistant Republican leader on the capital budget), Housing committee and Rules committee.
-She is in her sixth year on the Senate Republican leadership team, and in her first year as caucus chair.
+She is in her sixth year on the Senate Republican leadership team, and served as caucus chair in 2021.
 Her policy- and fiscal-committee experience also includes Early Learning and K-12 Education, and Transportation.

 Outside of the Senate’s standing committees, Ann’s work at the state level includes serving on the Legislative Committee on Economic Development and International Relations; the Washington State Women’s Commission; the Joint Oregon-Washington Legislative Action Committee involved in planning for a new Interstate 5 bridge spanning the Columbia River; and the Select Committee on Quality Improvement in State Hospitals.